The history of British Skeleton

 In 2008, Kristan Bromley became the first man in history to win the World Championship, European Championship and World Cup in the same season.
 He also claimed World Cup and European gold in 2004, before winning the European title again in 2005.

-Rudman became the first British woman to win World Championship gold in 2013, having been World Cup Champion the previous year and European Champion in 2009 and in 2011, while Coomber won bronze at the World Championships the year before her Olympic medal in 2001.
+Rudman became the first British woman to win World Championship gold in 2013, having been World Cup Champion the previous year and European Champion in 2009 and in 2011, and Coomber won bronze at the World Championships the year before her Olympic medal in 2001.